Privacy Principles

 • API designers can check carefully that the API doesn't reveal new personal data, as described by 2.3 Information access.
 For example, the API might reveal that a person has a fast graphics card, that they click slowly, or that they use a certain proxy, but the fact that they click slowly is already unavoidably revealed by DOM event timing.

 • User agents can ask their users' permission to enable this class of API.
-To reduce privacy labor, a user agent could use a first-run dialog to ask the user whether they generally support sharing this data, rather than asking for each use of the APIs.
+This risks increasing privacy labor, but as an example, a user agent could use a first-run dialog to ask the user whether they generally support sharing this data, rather than asking for each use of the APIs.

 If an API had to make one of these choices, and then something else about the API needs to change, designers should consider replacing the whole API with one that avoids exposing personal data.